asif-rashid/chemical-lists/docs/COMMITTING.md

 # Committing Generated Files

-To commit the generated Spring Boot modulith into this repository, follow these steps:
+The generated Spring Boot modulith lives in the `chemical-list-api/` directory at the root of this repository.
+Run the commands below from the repository root (`chemical-lists/`).

 1. Ensure you are on the correct branch (for example, `work`).
    ```bash